Have Loads of Long Distance Family Fun on 4 UK Road Trips

 Finish up by driving south to Dundee.
 If you’re looking for unique places to spend the night along the route, be sure to check out castle stays in Scotland — they make for some of the best experiences you can have, allowing you to sleep where royalty, or sometimes even ghosts, have tread.

 Photo Credit: Getty Images

 A West Country Tour: Bristol to Exeter

-A mere 2.5 hours from London on the M4, the West Country boasts gorgeous views of rolling hills and the tossing sea.
+A mere two-and-a-half hours from London on the M4, the West Country boasts gorgeous views of rolling hills and the tossing sea.
 Bristol serves as the staging ground for this trip.

 Consider its Zoo Gardens (the fifth oldest zoo in the world) and sample the exotic eats at St. Nicholas Market before setting off.

 A 30-minute hop will take you to Cheddar Gorge for stunning views, spelunking in local caves, and archaeology-related educational opportunities.
 Detour west at Bridgwater to see the steam-powered West Somerset Railway or press on to Taunton for horse racing, a spot of grub, and a good night’s sleep in accommodations ranging from affordable to palatial.

 Heading further south on the M5 will take you right through the Blackdown Hills, a stunning swath of green countryside filled with farms and ancient structures.
 Finish up in Exeter with the Devon Cliffs, a quayside stop, or a trek through its (thankfully unused!) medieval-era sewers.